codevise/pageflow/entry_types/scrolled/doc/internal/testing_conventions.md

 ## Guides

 - [Render helpers](testing_conventions/render-helpers.md) — the two kinds
-  of helper, how to pick one, custom wrappers, and the `useXxx` setup hooks.
+  of helper, how to pick one, and the `useXxx` setup hooks.
 - [Matchers](testing_conventions/matchers.md) — asserting element state;
   public vs. internal matchers, the polymorphic subject, and how to add one.